 If you prefer to stay in a vacation rental in Lake Tahoe, these are some great options.

 - Pet-Friendly Cabin – This cozy cabin is situated on the south side of Lake Tahoe and has a hot tub. (rates start at $199 per night)

-- Classic A-Frame Home – You’ll enjoy a hot tub and gas fire pit in a quiet neighborhood on a wooded lot. (rates start at $85 per night)
+- Tahoe Chalet – You’ll enjoy a hot tub and huge multi-level decks at this four-bedroom home. (rates start at $160 per night)

-- North Lake Tahoe Cabin – If you prefer to stay on the north end of the lake, you’ll love this two-bedroom cabin with a fireplace and deck that is only minutes from the lake. (rates start at $170 per night)
+- Luxurious Cabin – If you prefer to stay on the north end of the lake, you’ll love this two-bedroom cabin with a giant outdoor deck and hot tub to enjoy. (rates start at $179 per night)